issp-center-dev/H-wave/docs/en/source/uhfk/tutorial/tu-index.rst

 The program will yield, according to the settings in ``[file.output]`` section, the output files ``energy.dat``, ``eigen.npz``, and ``green.npz`` in ``output`` directory.

-See File format section for the details of the output files.
+See :ref:`Sec:outputfile_uhfk` section for the details of the output files.

 Compile and run StdFace library
 ----------------------------------------------------------------